hhj0609/dli1/README.md

 "# dli1"
-# jetson nano AI baisc
+This is an Jetson nano AI baisc